Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: MEASUREMENTS

-Since the training set was measured moving only one undulator at the time, to test the trained network predictions with realistic operative gap values orbit data was collected.
+Since the training set was measured moving only one undulator at the time, to test the trained network predictions with realistic operative gap values orbit, "multi-ID" data was collected.
 In this set multiple undulators were closed at the same time, observing their combined impact on the orbit.
 The undulators were moved to randomly chosen gaps as shown in Fig.~\ref{fig:gap_var}.

 Constrains were in place to avoid losing the beam by inducing a too large transverse kick.
-At each step a random portion of the insertion devices is moved by an amount of millimetres sampled from a univariate normal distribution of mean 0 and variance 10.
+At each step a random gap value (taken form a univariate normal distribution of mean \SI{0}{\mm} and variance \SI{10}{mm}) is assigned to a random subset of the insertion devices.

-Additionally, the maximum gap size the undulators were moved to was limited to 80 mm, so that the impact on the circulating beam wasn't negligible.
-Comparing the expected orbit distortions obtained with any of the trained and optimized model, it was found that they significantly differ from the measurements.
+While the IDs were moving towards the desired position, the orbit was recorded every second.
+Three dedicated measurement campaigns were performed on different dates, collecting a total of 1940 data points.
+Comparing the expected orbit distortions obtained with any of the trained and optimized model, it was found that they significantly differ from the measurements (rms error of \SI{81}{\um} in the horizontal plane and \SI{15}{\um} in the vertical).
 Fig.~\ref{fig:diff} shows the comparison of the closed orbit measured with an operational IDs configuration and the prediction calculated with the RNN model.

-The RNN, which achieved the smallest loss on training data was thus retrained on a subset of operational data (randomly distributed between training and validation sets).
+The RNN, which achieved the smallest loss on training data was thus retrained on a subset of the new data (randomly distributed between training, validation and test sets).
 The updated model was still not able to predict the orbit distortion.
-It was the deep fully connected architecture that once retrained including the new operational measurements could effectively model the IDs effects as shown in Fig.~\ref{fig:pred2}, where the predictions are made on a different subset of operational data.
+It was the deep fully connected architecture, trained on the whole dataset including the new multi-ID measurements, that could effectively model the IDs effects as shown in Fig.~\ref{fig:pred2}.
+The predictions are made on a test subset of data not used for training.
+Additionally, we introduced another regularization method: early stopping.
+By monitoring the validation loss during training and halting the process when a minimum is reached, overfitting can be effectively prevented, ensuring that the model performs well on unseen data.
+The rms error on $x$ is \SI{2}{\um} while on $y$ is \SI{0.89}{\um}.